icing/mod_h2/README.md

 Context: server config, virtual host
 ```

 Enable support for bootstrapping WebSockets over HTTP/2.
 This, in general, requires Apache httpd 2.4.58 or newer.
-See the section on "HowTo WebSocket" for more details.
+See [How to WebSocket](#how-to-websocket) for details.

 ### H2WindowSize
 ```